timknapen/slidesync/readme.md

 Edit the list of files in `site/slidesync.js` so it matches the contents of the `files` folder.

+Start the slideshow simply by opening `index.html` in Safari or Chrome.
+The page should automatically connect to the socket server.

 ### Open the pilot page